hheng9/kickstarter-analysis/README.md

 ## What are some limitations of this dataset?

-### Limitations of this dataset could be the information given is out of date, the information is not current, or there need to be a wider range of information.
+### Limitations of this dataset could be the information given is out of date, the information is not current, or there needs to be a wider range of information.

 ## What are some other possible tables and/or graphs that we could create?